fr3nzyy/repohelper/README.md

 # repohelper
-This app is intended to ease the use of repo-build https://github.com/balmaster/repo-build by generating the necesary commands.
+This app is intended to ease the use of repo-build https://github.com/balmaster/repo-build by generating the necessary commands.
-Just enter # of task and feature and left-click the buttons to copy command to clipboard
+Just enter # of task and feature and left-click the buttons to copy command to clipboard.